itzfelixv/sfis/README.md

 python3 sfis.py -f <path-to-private-key-file>
 ```
 ## Important Notes
-- **Daily Tasks**: The script will perform daily operations, such as (un)staking, (un)wrapping, and bridging tokens.
+- **Daily Tasks**: The script will perform daily operations, such as (un)staking, (un)wrapping, swapping and bridging tokens.
-- **Bridging Task**: The bridging task requires waiting for Layer 1 (L1) confirmation.
-After running the script for the first time, please allow for a 1-hour wait before re-running the script with the `-P` and `-F` flags to prove and finalize the bridging process.
+- **Bridging Task**: ~~The bridging task requires waiting for Layer 1 (L1) confirmation.
+After running the script for the first time, please allow for a 1-hour wait before re-running the script with the `-P` and `-F` flags to prove and finalize the bridging process.~~ Disabled.
 ```bash
 python3 sfis.py ... -P
 ```